skymook/p-pie/README.md

 * x: `0`
 * y: `0`

-Returned is a Pablo collection of path segements, or a single circle in the case of only one value.
+Returned is a Pablo collection of path segments, or a single circle in the case of only one value.

 ##Examples

 For all examples, you need to have a div on your HTML page with the ID 'foo'.
 Like so.
 	`<div id="foo"></div>`

-###Three segement pie chart with custom colours
+###Three segment pie chart with custom colours

 	var paper = Pablo('#foo').root({height:200,width:200}),
 		myPieChart = paper.pie({